doejon/jonson/README.md

 Time will now be passed between contexts.

+In case you also want to make your provided values shareable across impersonation calls, mark them with `jonson.ShareableAcrossImpersonation`.
+Only values that are explicitly marked with `jonson.ShareableAcrossImpersonation` will be taken across the impersonation boundaries.

 Some context values want to be finalized.
 Jonson allows you to specify a `Finalize(err[]error)` method on your provided types.
 In case a finalize method is found, it will be called _after_ the remote procedure call within the context has been completed.
 You can e.g. clean up certain open connections within Finalize().